Having a window escape ladder in place is one way to ensure that you and your loved ones can escape quickly and safely if a home fire breaks out.

 To help make your home safer, we’ll cover some of the features you want in an emergency escape ladder and give you our top recommendations for ladders that are worth checking out.

 Rated as one of the safest and best in the market, the X-IT Emergency Fire Escape Ladder works with walls and windows of all sizes.
 Because the X-IT ladder weighs just six pounds, most members of the family can move it.
 It also comes in a range of lengths from 13 to 53 feet.

 Reliable up to 1,000 pounds

 Designed to fit all windowsills (but window size may influence strength)

-Kidde’s KL-2S Fire Escape Ladder comes in thirteen-foot and twenty-five-foot models.
+Kidde’s KL-2S Fire Escape Ladder comes in 13 and 25-foot models.
 In addition to its anti-slip, zinc-plated rungs that provide stability for children or older family members, it also attaches to windows easily, making it perfect for a fast exit.
-This safety ladder comes with a five-year limited warranty.
+This affordable safety ladder comes with a five-year limited warranty.

 Quick setup for evacuating multiple household members